Justin Garson

 Philosopher of Evolution, Mind, and Madness

 Justin is Professor of Philosophy at Hunter College and The Graduate Center, City University of New York, and a contributor for PsychologyToday.com, Aeon, and MadInAmerica.com.
 He writes on the philosophy of madness, evolution of the mind, and purpose in nature.
 He is the author of The Madness Pill: The Quest to Create Insanity and One Doctor’s Discovery that Transformed Psychiatry (St. Martin’s Press, forthcoming).
 He also has two recent books: Madness: A Philosophical Exploration (Oxford University Press, 2022) and The Biological Mind: A Philosophical Introduction, 2nd ed.
 (Routledge, 2022).
-Connect with him on Twitter.

-New Books
+New Book

-Since the time of Hippocrates, madness has typically been viewed through the lens of disease, dysfunction, and defect.
-Madness, like all other disease, happens when something in the mind, or in the brain, does not operate the way that it should or as nature intended.
-In this paradigm, the role of the healer is simply to find the dysfunction and fix it.
-This remains the dominant perspective in global psychiatry today.
+Since the time of Hippocrates, madness has typically been viewed through the lens of disease, dysfunction and defect.
+In this paradigm, the role of the healer is simply to find the dysfunction and fix it – this remains the dominant perspective in global psychiatry today.
+In Madness: A Philosophical Exploration, philosopher of science Justin Garson presents a radically different paradigm for conceiving of madness and the forms it takes.
+This paradigm, which he calls madness-as-strategy, leads us beyond today’s dominant medical paradigm toward a very different form of thinking and practice.

 Book Reviews